Increasing Safety with Sensitive Aerial Methane Detection

 Corporate sustainability commitments, portfolio investors, and the public are driving this sector to embrace greener policies and continually focus on safe working and operating environments.
 Distribution utilities are laser-focused on safety for their ground crews, communities, and end customers.
 Companies seek ways to avoid exposing ground crews to emissions as much as possible, with safety being a crucial aspect of operations.

-Many distribution companies use ground crews equipped with handheld devices to survey the service area by vehicle or by foot, making leak identification time consuming and resource intensive.
+Many distribution companies use ground crews equipped with handheld devices to survey the service area by vehicle or by foot, making leak identification time-consuming and resource intensive.
 Depending on the location and state regulations, some distribution companies need to conduct leak surveys on a defined, recurring schedule.
 This is costly and can be inefficient as large areas of the infrastructure may not have leaks yet ground crews must perform the scans across their entire area rather than focusing on repairing large leaks.

 Low emission thresholds are established to ensure both large and small emissions are found during surveys.
 The leak detection and repair (LDAR) technology deployed must be able to be calibrated to a high sensitivity level to detect smaller amounts of methane.
 The LDAR sensitivity level can mean the difference between finding or missing a methane leak.

-Gas Mapping LiDAR™ Serving the Distribution Sector
+Gas Mapping LiDAR™ Scanning for the Distribution Sector

 Bridger’s Gas Mapping LiDAR uses highly sensitive laser technology to help distribution utilities detect and pinpoint small methane emissions to keep workers and communities safe.
 Our state-of-the-art aerial laser technology allows utilities to survey large service areas more frequently, so they can repair leaks and reduce overall methane emissions more efficiently.
 Applying our data analytics and proprietary algorithms provides actionable information so that ground crews are put to the best possible use repairing rather than looking for emissions.